Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Gaming apps for smartphones have proliferated over the last few years, and it’s hard to complain against their low price and the number of genre-spanning titles that are now available.
 But touch-screen controls can’t beat the actual sensation of holding a controller whose buttons and joysticks ache to be mashed and pushed.
 Rather than choose between mobile gaming and a game console, get PowerA’s MOGA Mobile Gaming System’s game controller for your Android-based smartphone instead.
+This is one of the best best gaming accessories for mobile gaming.

 The MOGA is of moderate size: larger than a “candy bar” stick control, but about a third smaller than the average stand-alone game console controller (like that for a PS3 or XBox 360).
 It has a solid feel and isn’t lightweight — party that’s due to its using a set of “AAA” batteries inside a compartment on the back.
 But it’s what it’s got packed inside — Bluetooth, and studded on top — buttons and triggers and analog sticks, that makes it a well-gripped accessory worth toting around.
 In the included semi-rigid pouch that has room for extra batteries.